|Erika Kirby, RD, MBA, Chairman

 SC House of Representatives

-Neal Collins is a Laurens County attorney and a Republican member of the South Carolina House of Representatives, representing District 5.
+Neal Collins is a Pickens County attorney and a Republican member of the South Carolina House of Representatives, representing District 5.
 He sits on the Education and Public Works Committee, K-12 Subcommittee, and Transportation Subcommittee.
 Rep. Collins received his Juris Doctor from the University of South Carolina and his Bachelor of Arts in Political Science from Furman University.
 Rep. Collins is an Eagle Scout, NCAA Wrestling Official, member of the SC Bar Association, and serves on various civic and community groups.

 SC Department of Health and Environmental Control